Learn about Professional Supervisors, Non-Professional Supervisors, and the questions you must ask any Supervisor and the company they work for.

 Any cancellations will be reported as well as the reasons for cancellation.
 Seldom cancellations for a reasonable issue like illness are not perceived negatively.
 A note from doctor is often required when a visit is canceled for health reasons.
 However, cancellations should be made one week ahead so that the supervisor can be rescheduled with another family.
 Less than one week cancellations must be renegotiated for a makeup time.
 Less than 48 hour cancellations must be paid.

-The worst cases we have seen were when unexperienced counsellors, just a few months members in their professional association, claiming to work only with teens and adults, would do therapy with a 7-8 year old child, and without obtaining parental consent from both parents, would write letters to court making severe allegations against a parent they never met.
-These counselors are unaware that they are not qualified to work with children of divorce, they easily enmeshed with the one-sided story or the child's distress, they do not understand divorce, they do not objectively check facts, and they reinforce the children's struggles instead of helping them.
+The worst cases we have seen were when unexperienced counsellors, just a few months members in their professional association, claiming to work only with teens and adults, would do therapy with a 7 - 8 year old child, and without obtaining parental consent from both parents, would write letters to court making severe allegations against a parent they never met.
+These counsellors are unaware that they are not qualified to work with children of divorce, they easily enmeshed with the one-sided story or the child's distress, they do not understand divorce, they do not objectively check facts, and they reinforce the children's struggles instead of helping them.
 We have seen parents lose access to their children based on this unprofessional malpractice approach of unexperienced counsellors.
 Later on those letters may be easily demolished by more experienced professionals, but the damage already done to the child and the parent-child relationship is very significant.

 Counsellors for children of divorce operate and provide therapy in a very different way from regular counsellors.
 They are trained to understand what specific issues these children are struggling with, and how to help them navigate safely to the shore despite parental conflicts.
 The children are not labeled as having a mental health problem themselves, and they are not encouraged in making false allegations or protecting one parent and rejecting another.
-This therapy is very different, and by selecting a counselor with the right kind of training and experience will save both the parents and the children a lot of grief.
+This therapy is very different, and by selecting a counsellor with the right kind of training and experience will save both the parents and the children a lot of grief.

 Do not just take someone's word for who is a good counsellor or not.
 Research them, talk to them, check reviews on them.
 The best way to find a good counsellor is to go to BCACC website with Registered Clinical Counsellors. www.bc-counsellors.org/counsellors.
 Select your city for location, then in the keyword put "children divorce".
 If you don't get enough choices for counsellors in your city, then try the cities around you.
 Read every profile, call the ones that look suitable, and ask more about their work and how they would deal with your case.

-SPEED.
 We've heard about many great lawyers who miss some of their clients' timely and rightful opportunities because they are too slow replying and producing paperwork for the other party or for court.
 We've also heard of lawyers who keep gaining unexpected advantages for their clients just by being fast in communicating complaints to the other counsel and in submitting ex-parte applications to court.

-POLITENESS.
 It is thought that lawyers who are very polite to their colleagues, can be easily tricked and manipulated into agreements you haven't planned for.
 It may not be easy to find an "aggressive" lawyer to represent you, or you may not afford it.
 At least find one who can risk being impolite with other lawyers in order to protect your legal interests and goals.

-AVAILABILITY for court appearance.
+For court appearance.
 Some renown lawyers are often busy and have a habit of sending their junior lawyers to stand for them in your court hearings.
 Those temporary court lawyers know nothing about your case, they don't know what to tell the judge, and will most likely end up doing nothing to defend your interests.

 NOTE: This is not legal advice, just common sense shared by other parents.
 Consult a lawyer before you use this information or make a decision for your case.